Holy Stone HS120D Short Review

 The drone is pretty easy to fly, especially in headless mode, the one-button take-off and landing feature work well as does the automatic return home feature.
 The FPV can be a problem sometimes as the app is known to crash and you can lose the FPV feed and I wouldn’t advise new drone pilots to fly without the GPS mode, watch the video below to see how this drone fly’s and if it’s a drone that you would be interested in.

 Holy Stone have released some good drones over the years and although the HS120D is a decent drone, I personally think there are better options for you, especially if you are a beginner.
 It’s a low-cost drone and it comes with a good camera and some decent features, click on the button below for further details.
-However, if you want a better drone at a cheaper price, I highly recommend the DJI Tello, which costs under $150, comes with more features and a better camera, plus it’s made DJI which means fantastic support and a superior drone app, click here for more information about the DJI Tello Drone
+However, if you want a better drone at a cheaper price, I highly recommend the DJI Tello, which costs under $150, comes with more features and a better camera, plus it’s made by DJI which means fantastic support and a superior drone app, click here for more information about the DJI Tello Drone